Sunlis/ONI-nerf-electrolyzer/README.md

 There are a lot of no-brainer sources of easy morale that make it far too easy to skill up your dupes

-## Great Hall
+## Great Hall &bull;

 The Great Hall bonus is far too easy to obtain for its incredible +6 morale bonus.
 The simplest way to get it is to add a disabled water cooler and a decorative plant to a mess hall.

-The fix:
-- Rework decoration bonus:
-    - 2 completed pieces of art (any quality)
-    - Require 30 decor instead of just 20, buff art
-    - Buff art to 20+ decor and nerf decorative plants to +15 decor (just shy of the bonus)
-    - Any artifact displayed on a pedestal (relatively easy in spaced out, too hard for base game)
+Changes:
+- Art buff / plant nerf fixes the Decor 20+ item constraint being too easy to satisfy
+- Now requires light source

+Future Changes: (if possible)
-- Recreational building must be active for the requirement to be met
+- Recreational building must be active for the requirement to be met (if possible)
-- Now requires powered fridge (if possible as a constraint.
-Any fridge is fine otherwise.)
+- Now requires ration box or fridge
-- All mess tables must be lit (if this is possible to add as a constraint)
-    - Or just a light source would be fine

-In addition, the morale bonus should be nerfed to +3 or +4, with the Mess hall bonus also being nerfed accordingly
+- Reduce morale bonus of Great Hall to +3 and Mess Hall to +1

 ## Parks and Nature Reserves